 The system of Quality Assurance appropriate for the manufacture of medicinal products should ensure that:

-Specifications describe in detail the
+Specifications describe in detail the 21 CFR Part 211

-requirements with which the products or materials used or obtained
+requirements, with which the products or materials used or obtained

 during manufacture have to conform.
 They serve as a basis for quality

 evaluation.
 Manufacturing Formula, Processing and Packaging Instructions